sachinskumar05/MatchingEngine/README.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.
 <!-- built-with -->
 ### Assumptions
-* Client connection will be captured
+* Client connection will be captured in a Client Adaptor class (In future it will be a FIX/TCP connection)
+* Kept only LIMIT Order under current scope, however tried MARKET order as well
+* Only BUY / SELL supported at the moment

+### Future Work TODO
+* Order Object Pooling (not tested but very close to be completed)
+* Gen2 OrderBook backed with BPlusTree partially implemented OrderBookV2 is WIP

 ### Built With